 Application Requirements and Deadlines

-The PhD program in mathematics teaches you to create and communicate mathematics.
-The chief requirement for the doctoral degree is to complete under the guidance of an advisor a dissertation which makes an original and substantial contribution to its subject matter.
+The Ph.D. program in mathematics teaches you to create and communicate mathematics.
+The chief requirement for the doctoral degree is to complete under the guidance of an advisor a dissertation that makes an original and substantial contribution to its subject matter.
 You will be expected to disseminate the main results of your dissertation in the form of journal articles and conference presentations.